 According to Nav Weapons, “The M3M is a weapon system rather than just a machine gun.
 The system has three parts: The Machine Gun, the Medium Pintle Head (MPH) or “Soft Mount”, and the Cradle, which is used to integrate the weapon into a particular aircraft or vehicle.”

-The GAU-17 minigun is the Air Force and Navy’s version of the Vietnam War-era M134 minigun product, originated in 1965.
+The GAU-17 minigun is the Air Force and Navy’s version of the Vietnam War-era M134 minigun product, which entered service in 1965.
 Considerably smaller than the GAU-21 .50 Caliber machine gun, the minigun weighs just 35 pounds.
 It has a rate of fire of 4,000 rpm.
 It is 31.5 inches in length and has a barrel length of almost 22 inches, according to the Military Factory.